THE ADVENTURE BEGINS WHEN THINGS STOP GOING AS PLANNED!

 Far outside the comfort zone, life’s stark realities soon confronted this lone traveler as the perils and pleasures along the way were consolidated into book form.
 Between dramatic photos and electrifying prose, readers will be able to feel every moment of a fifty-two thousand mile solo journey around the earth.
 Beware that it gets lonely out on the road so sometimes the adventure was spiced with spontaneous romance.

 Consider this a personal invitation to meet the total strangers of a bewildered planet who have appeared to befriend me just when thinking my luck had expired.
-From Omo Valley, Ethiopia to Borneo, to witnessing the aftermath of Tsunamis in Banda Aceh, you will be able to gaze into the eyes of the nicest people on earth.
+From Omo Valley, Ethiopia to Borneo, to witnessing the aftermath of the Tsunami in Banda Aceh, you will be able to gaze into the eyes of the nicest people on earth.
 Time and again, the truth surfaces–although governments don’t get along, people do.